buddy-works/buddy-gulp-iconfont/README.md

 });
 ```

 Let's look at its contents.
 At the beginning we grab all SVG files from `iconfont-src/svg/`.
 This is the main directory and you should put all SVG sources to it.
+In the next step gulp.js will create webfonts in 4 different formats: `ttf`, `eot`, `woff` and `woff2`.
+You can modify this line and set only necessary font extensions.
+Other settings are selected to best font rendering.
+You can obviously experiment with this options.

+When all font are generated and ready to save gulp.js trigger `glyphs` event and we will use it to save font character codepoints to CSS file and HTML demo page.
+We will use `iconfont-src/iconfont.css` and `iconfont-src/index.html` underscore templates.
+All font data will be used like underscore template.
+Look at my files:

 **iconfont-src/iconfont.css**